 - 9.1.
 CSA has been committed to receiving and constructively addressing feedback from stakeholders including customers, suppliers and other stakeholders on modern slavery risks. - 9.2.
-As this is its first Reporting Period, it is too early to reflect on the effectiveness of mitigation measures developed as a result of the diligence process and supply chain mapping conducted in accordance with this statement.
+Diligence and supply chain mapping conducted in accordance with this statement are reviewed for their effectiveness as measures to mitigate the risks of modern slavery.

-9.3.
-CSA group companies however have continued to monitor key business indicators including financial stability, employee satisfaction or attrition and current litigation exposure.
+- 9.3.
+Other key indicators of the effectiveness for CSA group companies includes feedback from internal and external auditors of operations and supply chain management, as well as any feedback received through ongoing diligence or direct feedback. - 9.4.
+CSA group companies continue to monitor key business indicators including financial stability, employee satisfaction or attrition and current litigation exposure.
 These indicators do not suggest concerns with modern slavery risks.